codespede/pwoli/docs/output-data-widgets.md

 ## GridView <span id="grid-view"></span>

-Data grid or [[GridView]] is one of the most powerful Pwoli widgets.
+Data grid or [GridView](/pwoli/api-docs/classes/GridView.html) is one of the most powerful Pwoli widgets.
 It is extremely useful if you need to quickly build the admin section of the system.
-It takes data from a [data provider](output-data-providers.md) and renders each row using a set of [[GridView.columns|columns]] presenting data in the form of a table.
+It takes data from a [data provider](output-data-providers.md) and renders each row using a set of [GridView.columns()](/pwoli/api-docs/classes/GridView.html#columns) presenting data in the form of a table.

 Each row of the table represents the data of a single data item, and a column usually represents an attribute of